ProceduresGovernment

 #permalink to section

-In the third quarter of 2024 the occupations with the highest number of workers were Workers in Renting Movables (Crockery, Movies, Video Games, Etc.), Technical Aids and Audio Engineering, Sound and Lighting, and Truck Drivers, Cargo Vans and Cars.
+In the first quarter of 2025 the occupations with the highest number of workers were Workers in Renting Movables (Crockery, Movies, Video Games, Etc.), Truck Drivers, Cargo Vans and Cars, and Chargers.

-At the state level, the workforce of Consumer Goods Rental was concentrated on Estado de México, Jalisco, and Puebla.
+At the state level, the workforce of Consumer Goods Rental was concentrated on Estado de México, Nuevo León, and Ciudad de México.

 Gross Domestic Product